 Another delicious Dutch snack, is the stroopwafel.
 This is a waffle, made from two think layers of baked dough, with a caramel-like syrup filling in the middle.
 You should definitely give it a try when visiting the Netherlands!

-21. Not only Dutch is an official language
+21. Not only Dutch is an official language in the Netherlands

 There is one province in the Netherlands where most of the inhabitants can speak another language, namely Friesland.
 Here they can speak Fryslân, which is also an official language in the Netherlands.
 However, there are more Dutch who can speak English than Fryslân.

 22. Most of the Dutch people can speak English

 Going on by the last point, approximately 87 percent of the Dutch people can speak English.
 This is very nice when it comes to foreigners who would like to visit the Netherlands.
 There would be no problem to communicate with the local people.
 Also, 66 percent of the Dutch people can speak German.

 23. The Netherlands and Holland are not the same

 A lot of people (even Dutch people) think Holland is the same as the Netherlands, but this is not true.
 The Netherlands stands for our country, while Hollands stands for the western coastal region of the Netherlands, comprising the provinces North-Holland and South-Holland.

 24. Gin (Jenever) was invented in the Netherlands